lsegal/yard/docs/Handlers.md

 --------------------------

-Usually (but not always) handling is performed to create new code objects to add to the registry (for information about code objects, see {file:CODE_OBJECTS.markdown this document}).
+Usually (but not always) handling is performed to create new code objects to add to the registry (for information about code objects, see {file:CodeObjects.md this document}).
 Code objects should simply be created and added to the existing `namespace`.
 This will be enough to add them to the registry.
 There is also a convenience {YARD::Handlers::Base#register register} method which quickly sets standard attributed